harpur/HygSel/README.md

 save.image(file="/media/data1/forty3/drone/FST/SelvsCon/SelectedvsControlFSTPvals.RData")

 * I also ran [pFST](https://github.com/jewmanchue/vcflib/wiki/Association-testing-with-GPAT) using pFST.sh and added this to the previous dataframe of FST values.
 Then ran FDR using Storey's Q method.
-Significant FST was based on q<0.01 (or, -log10(P)>2.61)
+Significant FST was based on q<0.01 (or, -log10(P)>2.61).
+I did the same for AMC SNPs (same script)

 ##Admixture Analyses